Nourish. Regenerate. Empower.

 A New Kind of Nutrition Class

-At RUCID, students now attend a weekly Soil to Plate session led by BODY&SOIL — where they gain hands-on nutrition knowledge by cooking and learning with real food.
-Together, we explore what we eat, why it matters, and how common issues like ulcers are linked to diet.
-We trace the roots of ingredients to understand what’s truly local and nourishing.
-This practical approach — new to RUCID — is preparing students to become changemakers in their communities, teaching others how to grow and eat for health.
+At RUCID, students now attend a weekly Soil to Plate session — where they gain hands-on nutrition knowledge by cooking and learning with local food.
+Together, we explore what we eat, why it matters, and how common issues like ulcers can be linked to diet.
+We trace the roots of ingredients to understand what’s local and nourishing.
+This practical approach is preparing students to become changemakers that can teach their communities, how eat for health and healing.

-As we develop our regenerative agriculture and nutrition education programs in Uganda, we are documenting everything—from hands-on farming to practical nutrition teaching.
-This allows us to create online training videos and an offline academy, providing scalable learning tools for other communities and schools across Africa.
+We are documenting everything—from hands-on farming to practical nutrition teaching.
+This allows us to create online and offline practical manuals and a curriculum, with the goal of providing scalable learning tools for other communities and schools in Uganda and across Africa.

-By co-creating this knowledge with local communities, we offer real-world examples of how to grow food regeneratively, cook for better health, and strengthen local food systems.
+By co-creating this knowledge with local communities, we are developing real-world examples of how to grow food regeneratively, create organic fertilizers, preserve and process foods, cook for better health, and strengthen local food systems.

-Alongside our digital tools, we will also host in-person training programs in regenerative food and farming at our BODY&SOIL base in Mityana, Uganda, in partnership with RUCID Organic Agriculture College.
+Alongside our digital tools, we also host in-person training programs in regenerative food and farming in Mityana, at RUCID Organic Agriculture College.

 Scaling Education